DOI-USGS/ncdfgeom/README.md

 devtools::install_github("USGS-R/ncdfgeom")
 ```

+`ncdfgeom` will be released on CRAN in spring/summer 2019.
 When available on CRAN, installation will be available via:

 ```
 install.packages("ncdfgeom")